Zren/quassel-utils/trimdb/ReadMe.md

 * Tested on SQLite / Windows only.
 * Uses SQLAlchemy so it should work with Postgres in theory.
 The orphan senders uses a raw SQL query however.
+* Make sure to shut down the core beforehand, especially in the case of SQLite as it doesn't handle multithreading.
+In the case of Postgres, it's more so the case that the core might glitch/break.